jordanlaclair/corona-tracker/README.md

 ## General Info

 An application that keeps track of various COVID-19 facts (some listed below).
 Majority of code was made during my summer of quarantine during COVID-19 when I just started learning React.
-Polished it a little since then. 😃
+Polished it a little since then. 😃 I learned a lot in this project including working with API's and working with React virtual DOM.

 ## Live Demo